Son of the Mask: Plot

-Leaving a trail of mayhem in his wake, Loki finds Alvey and confronts Tim for the mask, but Alvey uses his powers to protect his father.
-Odin, possessing Tim's body, scolds Loki's destructive approach and strips him of his powers.
+Loki eventually finds Alvey and confronts Tim for the mask, but Alvey uses his powers to protect his father.
+Odin, possessing Tim's body, finally had enough of Loki, scolds his destructive approach, and strips him of his powers.
 Tim is later fired after failing to impress Moss during a pitch but reconciles and bonds with Alvey.
 Loki, determined to please his father, sneaks into the Avery household and completes a summoning ritual and appeals to Odin to restore his powers.
 Odin agrees, but only for a limited time, stating this is his last chance.

 Loki kidnaps Alvey in exchange for the mask.
 Tonya returns home and goes with Tim and Otis, to whom Tim had apologized for his negligence, to make the exchange.
-Loki decides to keep Alvey despite the exchange, forcing the group to chase after them as Tim becomes the Mask once more.
-The subsequent confrontation is relatively evenly matched, prompting Loki to halt the fight, suggesting they let Alvey decide who to be with.
-Although Loki tries to lure Alvey to him with promises of fun, Tim takes the mask off and convinces his son to choose him.
-Enraged, Loki tries to kill Tim, but his time runs out and Odin appears in person, again scolding Loki for his failure.
+Loki, impressed by his powers of the mask and growing fond of him, decides to keep Alvey despite the exchange, forcing the group to chase after them as Tim becomes the Mask once more.
+The subsequent confrontation is evenly matched, prompting Loki to halt the fight, suggesting they let Alvey decide who to be with.
+Although Loki tries to lure Alvey to him with promises of fun, Tim takes off the mask and convinces his son to choose him.
+Enraged, Loki tries to kill Tim, but his time and powers run out at the last minute, before Odin appears in person, again scolding Loki for his failure.
 Tim, however, feels sympathy for Loki and reminds Odin that regardless of their problems, they are still family.
-Odin reconciles with Loki, and the duo returns home.
+After Tim gives them the mask, Odin reconciles with Loki, and the duo returns home.

-Some time later, Tim is rehired when his cartoon, based on Alvey and Otis competing for his attention, becomes a success.
+Sometime later, Tim is rehired when his cartoon, based on Alvey and Otis competing for his attention, becomes a success.
 After the Avery family watches the cartoon's premiere, Tonya reveals that she is pregnant again.